In This Article

 For me, cultural competence training is a face-to-face activity.
 A people thing.
 Think about it this way: How well would you be able to swim if you only read a book about swimming?
 Not a lot.
 You might know the moves theoretically.
-But as soon as you get in the water, things change complete.
+But as soon as you get in the water, things change completely.

-Another example would to read about the taste of strawberries without ever tasting one.
+Another example would be to read about the taste of strawberries without ever tasting one.
 That simply doesn’t make sense.

 Together or Separate